-PRINCIPLES/ RECOMMENDATIONS YES/NO /NOT APPLICABLE COMMENTARY Principle I: Basic Provisions The overriding objective of a company should be optimizing over time shareholder value. to operate in common interests of all the shareholders by 1.1.
+PRINCIPLES/ RECOMMENDATIONS /NOT APPLICABLE COMMENTARY Principle I: Basic Provisions The overriding objective of a company should be optimizing over time shareholder value. to operate in common interests of all the shareholders by 1.1.
 A company should adopt and make public the company's development strategy and objectives by clearly declaring how the company intends to meet the interests of its shareholders and optimize shareholder value.
 Yes Changes estimated during the nearest fiscal years are provided by the company in the annual reports, which are provided on the company's and through NASDAQ OMX Vilnius and Warsaw Stock Exchange information systems.
 1.2.
 All management bodies of a company should act in furtherance of the declared strategic objectives in view of the need to optimize shareholder value.
 Yes The company's Board members and chief executive officer attempt in their actions to increase the shareholders' equity and transparency of the company by ensuring a high long-term financial rate of return, maintaining a small risk level and abiding by the ethic standards.
 1.3.
 A company's supervisory and management bodies should act in close co-operation in order to attain maximum benefit for the company and its shareholders.
 Yes The company's shareholders form the Supervisory Council, which represent the shareholders and elect the Board of Directors, which is responsible for the strategic management and supervises the work of the CEO.
 On Supervisory Council meetings the activities of the Board are reviewed.
 On regular Board meetings, the activities of company's administration are reviewed and approved (in certain cases).
 1.4.
 A company's supervisory and management bodies should ensure that the rights and interests of persons other than the company's shareholders (e.g. employees, creditors, suppliers, clients, local community), participating in or connected with the company's operation, are duly respected.
 Yes The Company respects all the rights and interests of persons other than the company's shareholders participating in or connected with the company's operation.

-Principle II: The corporate governance framework

-The corporate governance framework should ensure the strategic guidance of the company, the effective oversight of the company's management bodies, an appropriate balance and distribution of functions between the company's bodies, protection of the shareholders' interests.

-the company's boules, protection of the shareholde ers milerests.
-2.1.
-Besides obligatory bodies provided for in the Law on Companies of the Republic of Lithuania - a general shareholders' meeting and the chief executive officer, it is recommended that a company should set up both a collegial supervisory body and a collegial management body.
+Principle II: The corporate governance framework The corporate governance framework should en oversight of the company's management bodies, a the company's bodies, protection of the shareholde 2.1.
+Besides obligatory bodies provided for in the Law n appropriate on Companies of the Republic of Lithuania - a general shareholders' meeting and the chief executive officer, it is recommended that a company should set up both a collegial supervisory body and a collegial management body.
 The setting up of collegial bodies for supervision and management facilitates clear separation of management and supervisory functions in the company, accountability and control on the part of the chief executive officer, which, in its turn, facilitate a more efficient and transparent management process.
-Yes The Company has a Supervisory Council and Board of Directors.
+Board of Directors.
 Meetings of the Supervisory Council and Board of Directors ensure the effective supervisions of companies activities.
 2.2.
 A collegial management body is responsible for the strategic management of the company and performs other key functions of corporate governance.
 A collegial supervisory body is responsible for the effective supervision of the company's management bodies.
 Yes The functions set forth in the recommendation are performed by the collegial management body - the Supervisory Council.

-ANNEX TO THE ANNUAL REPORT FOR THE YEAR ENDED 31 DECEMBER 2011
+ANNEX TO THE ANNUAL REPORT FOR THE YEAR ENDED 31 DECEMBER 2012